Colt Supplier Code of Conduct

 Colt expects its supplier to have in place due diligence measures and policies enabling to assure that our services are delivered through products containing no conflict mineral components.
 We expect our suppliers & their upstream suppliers to only source material which do not originate from conflict regions.

 The supplier shall respect the UN Universal Declaration of Human Rights and ILO Conventions and comply with national human rights and employment legislation.
-As a minimum, the Supplier shall uphold the following standards in its own organisation and work to do so within the supply chain:

 • Provide a safe working environment for staff and subcontractors